 - Choose how you want to receive your security codes.
 (Text message or automated phone call.)
 Enter your phone number.
 Hit Send code.

-- You’ll receive the code to your mobile phone through text for phone call.
+- You'll receive the code to your mobile phone through text or phone call.

 - Enter the code then hit Verify code and continue.

 Next, you'll set up a backup verification method in case you didn't get the code sent to your phone.